 For fintech companies today, it’s important to close the distance with the client.
 People are more active in using services if they need to perform a minimum of actions to pay for and receive them.
 That’s why banks switch to open APIs, develop embedded finance, and launch applications.
-The next stage is to use the Internet of things to make transactions and other financial services easier than ever before.
+The next stage is using the Internet of things to make transactions and other financial services easier than ever.

-In general, IoT allows financial institution managers to reduce the number of staff, service costs, and reduce customer waiting time.
+In general, IoT allows financial institution managers to reduce the number of staff and service costs and customer waiting time.

 Serverless architecture is a relatively new concept, especially when compared to all of the above trends.